Pocket Full of Holes

-Pocket Full of Holes was an album independently released in Canada on December 1, 2008, in hopes of a big follow up to the Brandon Paris Band's breakthrough album On My Own.
+Pocket Full of Holes is an album independently released in Canada on December 1, 2008, in hopes of a big follow up to the Brandon Paris Band's breakthrough album On My Own.
 On November 3, 2008, Brandon Paris Band independently released their first single, "Say Goodbye" from the album to radio.
 "Say Goodbye", mixed by Mike Fraser (AC/DC; Hedley) and mastered by Adam Ayan.